-An unprecedented feature of the ancient synagogue at Dura Europos are its spectacular wall murals, which simultaneously reflect and project visual modes of biblical interpretation for their audiences.
+The ancient synagogue at Dura Europos has spectacular wall murals, which reflect and project visual modes of biblical interpretation.

-Seeing was not the only medium of experiencing devotional landscapes in ancient Syria.
-Indeed, visitors might choose other sensory means to engage with their elaborately decorated surroundings — allowing them to perceive, encounter, and interact with the holy and each other.
+Seeing was not the only way to experience devotional landscapes in ancient Syria.
+Visitors might choose other sensory means to engage with their surroundings and perceive, encounter, and interact with the holy and each other.

-In this presentation, Professor Stern re-imagined their reality, by considering the significance of these other experiences, as mediated through properties of touch.
-She demonstrated how unofficial inscriptions, drawings, and modifications to these murals reflect the ways in which people interacted with the walls and architecture of the Dura synagogue, and their tactile encounters with the divine.
+In this presentation, Professor Stern re-imagined their reality, by considering the significance of these other experiences, mediated through properties of touch.
+How did unofficial inscriptions, drawings, and changes to the murals reflect the ways in which people interacted with the Dura synagogue?
+What tactile encounters did they have with the divine?

 Karen B. Stern is Professor of History, Tow Professor (2019–2021) and Wolfe Professor (2021–22) at Brooklyn College.
 She is author of Inscribing Devotion and Death: Archaeological Evidence for Jewish Populations of North Africa (Leiden; Boston: Brill 2007); Writing on the Wall: Graffiti and the Forgotten Jews of Antiquity (Princeton: Princeton University Press, 2020), winner of a 2020 Jordan Schnitzer Book Award through the Association for Jewish Studies; and co-editor of With the Loyal You Show Yourself Loyal: Essays on Relationships in the Hebrew Bible in Honor of Saul M. Olyan (Atlanta: SBL Press, 2021).